 Delay minutes measure the time lost between consecutive timing points on the rail network.
-In 2021-22 Q1, National (GB) train delay minutes attributed to Network Rail more than doubled (up 118%) compared with the same quarter last year (2020-21 Q1).
-Delay minutes attributed to operators increased by 121% compared with a year earlier.
+In 2021-22 Q2, national (GB) train delay minutes attributed to Network Rail increased by 18% compared with the same quarter last year (2020-21 Q2).
+Delay minutes attributed to operators increased by 58% compared with a year earlier.